The Federal Work-Study (FWS) Program gives part-time jobs to

 their education expenses, including tuition, books, and room and

 Some state and institutional work-study awards are offered to

 students who do not have financial need, but wish to work to help

 The program encourages community service work, as well as work

-that is related to your classes.
+that is related to your coursework.